microsoft/Codex-CLI/README.md

 engine=...
 ```

-4. Run `bash`, start typing and complete it using `^X`!
+4. Run `bash`, start typing and complete it using `^G`!

 ## Usage

-Once configured for your shell of preference, you can use the NL-CLI by writing a comment (starting with `#`) into your shell, and then hitting Ctrl+X.
+Once configured for your shell of preference, you can use the NL-CLI by writing a comment (starting with `#`) into your shell, and then hitting Ctrl + G.

 The NL-CLI supports two primary modes: single-turn and multi-turn.
 If the multi-turn mode is on, the NL-CLI will "remember" past interactions with the model, allowing you to refer back to previous actions and entities.
 If, for example, you asked the NL-CLI to change your time zone to mountain, and then said "change it back to pacific", the model would have the context from the previous interaction to know that "it" is the user's timezone: